xavier-thomas/aws-cfn-stack-cleanup/README.md

 Any other event other than stack deletion (such as stack creation or stack update) are ignored.

-Currently this lambda only supports Emptying and Deletion of S3 buckets, however it's planned to support other resource types in the future.
+Currently this lambda only supports Emptying and Deletion of S3 buckets, and deleting Cloudwatch Log Groups, however it's planned to support other resource types in the future.

 ## Getting Started
 ### Deploying the Lambda